BananaAcid/template-2-for-Nuxt3-CMS-auth-Vue3-Typescript-JSX-Pug-Less-Sass-/CMS-Readme.md

 License: ISC Nabil Redmann 2023

-For now, uses the h3-session support, and usus its own memoryStore.
+For now, uses the h3-session support, and usus its own memoryStore with timeout.

 Planned:
 1. use encrpted passwords (not plaintext)